Upper School Curriculum

 AP Spanish Language

 This course will be conducted entirely in Spanish and is designed to improve written and oral communication skills needed to excel at a university level of study of the Spanish language.
-Six thematic units will provide a medium to refine these skills and assist in the acquisition of a strong knowledge of the history and culture of Spanish countries.
-Varied authentic resources; key texts; literary and artistic works; videos; music; grammar reviews; and myriad speaking opportunities will provide the foundation of the class.
+Six thematic units will provide a medium to refine these skills and assist in acquiring a strong knowledge of the history and culture of Spanish countries.
+Varied authentic resources, key texts, literary and artistic works; videos; music; grammar reviews; and a myriad of speaking opportunities will provide the foundation of the class.
 The course will culminate in taking the AP Spanish Language exam in May.

 Prerequisite: Honors Spanish IV achievement, with teacher recommendation